pallavi64426/student.hire/README.md

 # 🚀 StudentHire

-This is a **Next.js starter project**
+This is a **Next.js  project**

 ---

 📝 About the App
-StudentHire is a mobile-first web app built to connect college students with local part-time job opportunities — inspired by the simplicity of apps like Uber/Ola, but for gigs instead of rides.
+StudentHire is  built to connect college students with local part-time job opportunities — inspired by the simplicity of apps like Uber/Ola, but for gigs instead of rides.

 🎯 Purpose
 To empower students by helping them: